heavyedge/heavyedge-landmarks/doc/source/index.rst

 Within-sample scaling
 ---------------------

-The first step is to scale the aspect ratio of landmarks while preserving the original shape.
+The most straightforward approach is to scale the aspect ratio of landmarks while preserving the original shape.
 You might skip this step when you are dealing with only y-coordinates as one-dimensional data, but it is essential for two-dimensional data with both x- and y-coordinates.
 The following example shows min-max scaling of landmarks within each sample using :func:`minmax`.